Saudi, Russia seek to finalise oil cuts in G20 talks, want U.S. involved

 The Kremlin said Thursday’s talks showed the desire to coordinate for “the stabilisation of the global oil trade situation and the mitigation of the negative impact from volatile oil prices on the global economy.”

-But a final push by OPEC+ to close the deal on Thursday tripped when Mexico refused to sign up to the plan under which it would cut about 400,000 bpd.
-Mexico said it had proposed a cut of 100,000 bpd.
+But a final push by OPEC+ to close the deal on Thursday was tripped up by Mexico’s refusal to adhere to the plan.

 “This whole agreement is hinging on Mexico agreeing to it,” Saudi Energy Minister Prince Abdulaziz bin Salman told Reuters, adding he hoped it would “see the benefit of this agreement not only for Mexico but for the whole world.